UOW English Language Requirements

 Study in Australia or Australian Qualifications Offshore

-Successful completion of the following qualifications are acceptable as meeting the University's English language requirement:
+Successful completion of the following qualifications may satisfy the University's English language requirement:

 - Year 12 in Australia, or any Australian Year 12 qualification completed offshore;